top of page

 A non-ski ticket (only for the ascent) was €44 at the end of November — prices may vary depending on the season.

+Important: Zugspitze does not offer half-day tickets.
+Only full-day passes are available.
 See the actual pricing and webcams at the official website.

 Train Included in the Ticket

-One special feature:Your full-day lift ticket includes the Zugspitzbahn cogwheel train from Garmisch-Partenkirchen to the glacier station.
+One special feature: Your full-day lift ticket includes the Zugspitzbahn cogwheel train from Garmisch-Partenkirchen to the glacier station.

-• Travel time: about 2 hours one way
+• Travel time: about 2 hours one way.

-• Part of the route goes inside the mountain, which is a fun experience
+• Part of the route goes inside the mountain, which is a fun experience.

 This is also a great alternative to driving — especially because…

-Zugspitze ski slops
+Zugspitze ski slopes

 Parking at Zugspitze Is Expensive